 Yoga has been around for many thousands of years and can be described in countless different ways.
 Physical benefits include increased strength, flexibility and balance, better lung capacity and improved health, fitness and wellbeing.
 It also helps lower stress levels and improves relaxation and focus.
 Beyond the physical and stripped of its many definitions yoga is essentially a way of life that allows us be in touch with ourselves in a way that can provide a calm state of mind, an internal happiness and a balanced life.

 Clare has a very open-minded and anatomically focused approach to her teaching and has studied and been influenced by many different styles and traditions of yoga over the years.
 She is a fully trained and insured teacher and has also gained teaching qualifications in Yoga Therapy Techniques and Restorative Yoga.
 Her passion lies within a creative Vinyasa Flow style yoga with a strong focus on alignment, however she complements this with a love of restorative, yin and mindfulness yoga and is always happy to discuss personal needs.
 She currently teaches both privately and in studios across London, and can be contacted for corporate classes and workshops.

 Vinyasa Flow is a dynamic and creative style of fluid and flowing yoga that synchronises the movement and breath of the body through asana (posture).
 Clare’s classes are challenging yet calming, strong yet flowing and are designed to build strength, awareness and openness in the body, allowing the student to develop at their own pace and discover the inner teacher within them.
 Clare focuses her classes strongly on alignment but aims to create a freeness in the body while educating people about their own physical and mental potential.
-They are also good fun and a serious workout!
+They are also good fun and a serious physical and mental workout!

 Yoga for Sports